Bad Bunny: 2013–2019: Beginnings, X 100pre, and Oasis

+Starting in November 2017, Bad Bunny hosted Beats 1's first Spanish-language show, Trap Kingz.
+The remix of "Te Boté" with Ozuna and Nicky Jam reached number one on the Hot Latin Songs chart.
 In May 2018, American rapper Cardi B released a collaboration with Bad Bunny and J Balvin, "I Like It", which topped the Billboard Hot 100.
 On October 11, 2018, Bad Bunny released "Mia" with Drake, which reached number five on the Billboard Hot 100.

-Bad Bunny released his debut album X 100pre on December 24, 2018, on Christmas Eve 2018 on Rimas Entertainment.
+Bad Bunny released his debut album X 100pre on December 24, 2018, on the Rimas Entertainment label.
 The album peaked at number 11 on the US Billboard 200.
-On Metacritic, X 100pre received an average score of 84 based on five reviews.
+On Metacritic, X 100pre received an average score of 84 based on five reviews, and it was voted 447th in Rolling Stones 2020 500 Greatest Albums of All Time list.
 Alexis Petridis of The Guardian praised Bad Bunny's "off-kilter creativity".
-In 2020, X 100pre was voted 447th in Rolling Stones 500 Greatest Albums of All Time.
+In 2019, he was selected for the Forbes 30 under 30 list as an honoree in the Music category.

 On June 28, 2019, Bad Bunny released Oasis, an eight-song collaborative album with J Balvin.
 It peaked at number nine on the Billboard 200 and topped the Billboard US Latin Albums chart.
-In July 2019, he joined protests against governor Ricardo Rosselló.
+In July 2019, he joined protests against Puerto Rican governor Ricardo Rosselló in response to Telegramgate.
 Bad Bunny and Residente released "Afilando Los Cuchillos" ("Sharpening the knives") during the demonstrations.
+In October, Bad Bunny headlined the 2nd Pornhub Awards in Los Angeles.
+His performance also featured Rico Nasty And Kali Uchis.